berkeley-scf/python-bootcamp-2018/README.md

 # python-bootcamp-2018
 Materials for Python short course for incoming Statistics grad students.

-The workshop content is in Markdown in python.md with a rendered HTML version in python.html.
-The mini-project material is in project.md/project.html.
+The workshop content is in Markdown in python.md with a rendered HTML version in python.html and an IPython notebook version in python.ipynb.
+The mini-project material is in project.md/project.html/project.ipynb.

 ## Instructions for accessing Python